Resident Evil film reboot reveals Claire, Leon, and the rest of the gang

 Image three is where things really start to get interesting.
 This is Lisa Trevor, portrayed by Marina Mazepa, who for years was the subject of various forms of experimentation by Umbrella scientists.
 Exposure to a Progenitor virus granted her enhanced physical abilities including near-superhuman strength, but it also kind of destroyed her mind and didn't do her physical appearance a hell of a lot of good either.

-Writer and director Johannes Roberts told IGN that he loves the original Resident Evil film starring Milla Jojovich, but said that it didn't really capture what he loves about the games.
+Writer and director Johannes Roberts told IGN that he loves the original Resident Evil film starring Milla Jovovich, but said that it didn't really capture what he loves about the games.

 "I wanted scares and atmosphere rather than full-on action," Roberts said.
 "I think fans of the game felt the same—they wanted to see the iconic characters and locations and feel that the movie was more in line with the Resident Evil game world so that’s really why we chose to go in that direction.
 We worked hand-in-hand with Capcom on this movie... to the point that we actually got blueprints from them on the designs of the Spencer Mansion and Raccoon police station in order to recreate them as perfectly as we could.
 We even have the exact artwork up on the mansion walls."